opendatadiscovery/odd-collector/README.md

 POSTGRES_PASSWORD=postgres_password_secret
 ```

-There 3 options how we can pass config field:
+There are 3 options for config field pass:
 1. Explicitly set it in `collector_config.yaml` file, i.e `database: odd-platform-db`
 2. Use `.env` file, Pydantic will read skipped field from ENV variable
 3. In situation when plugins have same field names, we can  explicitly set ENV variable to `collector_config.yaml`, i.e. `password: !ENV ${POSTGRES_PASSWORD}`